mthirumalai2905/PHP/README.md

-PHP Tags: PHP code is typically embedded within HTML, and it's enclosed within <?php and ?> tags.
+PHP Tags: PHP code are embedded within HTML, and it's enclosed within <?php and ?> tags.
 For example:

 ```php
 <?php